dzekelid/rates/_listings/telapi/openapi.md

       - Rateplan
       - Defined
       - Timeperiod
+  /api/hotel/v0/hotels/{hotelId}/rateplans/{rateplanCode}/rates/{businessDay}:
+    patch:
+      summary: Partially update a rate of the specified rateplan for a defined business day.
+      description: "The hetras API is using this Patch Specification\r\n            to partially update an existing resource.
+Currently this call only allows to set the base price for non-derived rateplans if the rateplan\r\n            is active and already loaded for the specified business day.\r\n            \r\n
+        \           A request example:\r\n            [\r\n              {\r\n                \"op\":
+        \"replace\", \"path\": \"/base_price\", \"value\": 120.00\r\n              }\r\n
+        \           ]\r\n            \r\n            For more details on how the API responds to errors please check our documentation on \r\n            Error Handling."
+      operationId: RatePlans_PatchRate
+      x-api-path-slug: apihotelv0hotelshotelidrateplansrateplancoderatesbusinessday-patch
+      parameters:
+      - in: header
+        name: App-Id
+        description: Application identifier
+      - in: header
+        name: App-Key
+        description: Application key
+      - in: path
+        name: businessDay
+        description: The business day of the daily rate you want to update
+      - in: path
+        name: hotelId
+        description: The hotel id the rateplan belongs to
+      - in: body
+        name: patchRequest
+        description: A set of JSON Patch operations
+        schema:
+          $ref: '#/definitions/holder'
+      - in: path
+        name: rateplanCode
+        description: The code of the rateplan you want to update the daily rate details for
+      responses:
+        200:
+          description: OK
+      tags:
+      - Partially
+      - Update
+      - Rate
+      - Of
+      - Specified
+      - Rateplana
+      - Defined
+      - Business
+      - Day
+    get:
+      summary: Get the setup of a daily rate for a specific business day and rateplan.
+      description: Read the setup of the daily rate for the defined rateplan for that specific business day.
+      operationId: RatePlans_GetRate
+      x-api-path-slug: apihotelv0hotelshotelidrateplansrateplancoderatesbusinessday-get
+      parameters:
+      - in: header
+        name: App-Id
+        description: Application identifier
+      - in: header
+        name: App-Key
+        description: Application key
+      - in: path
+        name: businessDay
+        description: The business day you want to get the rate setup for
+      - in: path
+        name: hotelId
+        description: The hotel id the rateplan belongs to
+      - in: path
+        name: rateplanCode
+        description: The code of the rateplan you want to see details for
+      responses:
+        200:
+          description: OK
+      tags:
+      - Setup
+      - Of
+      - Daily
+      - Ratea
+      - Specific
+      - Business
+      - Day
+      - Rateplan
+  /api/hotel/v0/hotels/{hotelId}/rateplans/{rateplanCode}:
+    get:
+      summary: Get all the details for a specific rateplan in the hotel.
+      description: Read the details about a specific rateplan for the defined hotel.
+      operationId: RatePlans_GetRateplan
+      x-api-path-slug: apihotelv0hotelshotelidrateplansrateplancode-get
+      parameters:
+      - in: header
+        name: App-Id
+        description: Application identifier
+      - in: header
+        name: App-Key
+        description: Application key
+      - in: path
+        name: hotelId
+        description: The hotel id the rateplan belongs to
+      - in: path
+        name: rateplanCode
+        description: The code of the rateplan you want to see details for
+      responses:
+        200:
+          description: OK
+      tags:
+      - Detailsa
+      - Specific
+      - Rateplan
+      - In
+      - Hotel
   /api/hotel/v0/hotels/{hotelId}/rateplans/{rateplanCode}/rates/$count:
     get:
       summary: Get the count of all active and loaded daily rates for the defined